mccode-dev/PaNRAID/Software/README.md

 ## Work and tutorials during PaNRAID is based on open source software + optional NVIDIA infrastructure

-# Installation for your participant laptop:
+# A. Installation for your participant laptop:

 We provide: